CHTC/chtc-website-source/hpc-overview.md

 for data storage solutions, including [ResearchDrive](https://it.wisc.edu/services/researchdrive/) which provides up to 5TB of storage for free.
-Our guide [Transferring Files Between CHTC and ResearchDrive](transfer-data-researchdrive.shtml) provides step-by-step instructions for transferring your data to and from the HPC and RsearchDrive.
+Our guide [Transferring Files Between CHTC and ResearchDrive](transfer-data-researchdrive.shtml) provides step-by-step instructions for transferring your data to and from the HPC and ResearchDrive.

 CHTC Staff reserve the right to remove any significant amounts of data on the HPC Cluster in our efforts to maintain filesystem performance for all users, though we will always first ask users to remove excess data and minimize file counts before taking additional action.

+**NOTE: CHTC is not HIPAA-compliant** and users should not bring HIPAA data into CHTC systems.
+If you have data security concerns or any questions about data security in CHTC, please get in touch!
+We'll be happy to discuss.

 **4. Fair-share Policy**
 To promote fair access to HPC computing resources, all users are limited to 10 concurrently